The football world will crown a new best team and a new best player this year but there are more issues that will come to a head in 2014

-Elsewhere in Europe, things are tighter than they are in Germany.
-In Spain, Barcelona is now jostling with the two Madrid clubs for the Liga title.
-In England, any one of about six sides could claim to be in the running for the title, while Lille continues to delay the inevitable Paris Saint-Germain-Monaco Ligue 1 showdown.
-In Italy, meanwhile, Juventus looks set for yet another Scudetto with the implosion of Milan the other major talking point.
+Elsewhere in Europe things are tighter than they are in Germany.
+In Spain, Barcelona are now jostling with the two Madrid clubs for the Liga title.
+In England, any one of about six sides could claim to be in the running for the title, while Lille continue to delay the inevitable Paris Saint-Germain-Monaco Ligue 1 showdown.
+In Italy, meanwhile, Juventus look set for yet another Scudetto with the implosion of Milan the other major talking point.

-FIFA will have a lot on its plate in 2014, the World Cup aside, with crucial 2015 presidential elections coming into view.
+Fifa will have a lot on its plate in 2014, the World Cup aside, with crucial 2015 presidential elections coming into view.
 Sepp Blatter, who will probably contest against Michel Platini, has little in the way of popular approval but maintains sway with crucial federations.
-With no term limits and no age limits, Blatter is still relatively in control of his own future at the age of 77, but public exasperation with FIFA has reached all-time highs.
-Recent uproar over worker conditions in 2022 World Cup venue Qatar has brought more disapproving focus on FIFA and its practices, yet again, with more revelations due in 2014.
+With no term limits and no age limits, Blatter is still relatively in control of his own future at the age of 77, but public exasperation with Fifa has reached all time lows.
+Recent uproar over worker conditions in 2022 World Cup venue Qatar has brought more disapproving focus on Fifa and its practices, yet again, with more revelations due in 2014.

 The beleaguered Platini has fights of his own on his hands - chief among them now the issue of how his body deals with racism in the stands.
-2013 showcased some upsetting episodes and the general perception is that UEFA is not tough enough, yet, on teams and supporters who break the rules.
-More offenses in 2014 in this vein will bring more scrutiny.
+2013 showcased some upsetting episodes and the general perception is that Uefa is not tough enough, yet, on teams and supporters who break the rules.
+More offences in 2014 in this vein will bring more scrutiny.

 The issue of third-party ownership was brought into sharp focus thanks to the Goal Transfer List.
 Platini has been accused of being naive to the plight of clubs who have come to rely on the practice in order to sign players.
 However, it has distorted the competitive balance among teams around the world and it remains one of the big unsolved issues in transfer relations.